velorek1/meneameterm/README.md

 LEVEL 1: (DEPENDENCIES)
 - download.c : Depends on libcurl.
 We make the call to the meneame API and save its content in a file
-- parse.c : Parse the content of the file and dump it to an array (JSON).
-We remove the unicode sequences and parse Spanish accents
+- parse.c : Parse the content of the file and dump it to an array.
+We remove the unicode sequences and parse Spanish accents (WEAKEST LINK/MEMORY LEAKS)
 _______________

 LEVEL 2: (LOW LEVEL ABSTRACTIONS)